point85/caliper/README.md

 A quantity is an amount (implemented as a BigDecimal for control of precision and scaling) together with a unit of measure.
 When arithmetic operations are performed on quantities, the original units can be transformed.
 For example, multiplying a length quantity in metres by a force quantity in Newtons results in a quantity of energy in Joules (or Newton-metres).

 *Product of Powers*

 A unit of measure is represented internally as a product of two other power units of measure:

 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/PowerProduct.png)

 For a simple scalar UOM (e.g. kilogram), both of the UOMs are null with the exponents defaulted to 0.
-For a product UOM (e.g. Newton) the first UOM is the multiplier and the second is the multiplicand with both exponents set to 1.
+For a product UOM (e.g. Newton), the first UOM is the multiplier and the second is the multiplicand with both exponents set to 1.
 For a quotient UOM (e.g. kilograms/hour), the first UOM is the dividend and the second is the divisor.
 The dividend has an exponent of 1 and the divisor an exponent of -1.
 For a power UOM (e.g. square metres), the first UOM is the base and the exponent is the power.
 In this case, the second UOM is null with the exponent defaulted to 0.

 In order to obtain the base symbol, these two units of measure are recursively evaluated until a scalar is reached.
 When a power UOM is encountered, that UOM is evaluated n times.